The time it takes an Android Headunit to load up to the point you can use the Android apps. This is called the Android boot time.

 Android Boot time is measured in seconds, and while the system is booting, it can’t run any Android apps.
 You may be able to use the backup camera, but most features will be unavailable until the boot has been completed.
 This boot happens each time you switch the headunit on, usually each time you start the car.

 Boot time can take several seconds to nearly one minute.
-The longer the Android system takes to boot, the longer you wait for the maps to become available.
-It takes seconds to start the engine, but when the seconds are ticking away as you wait for the system to boot can be frustrating.
-All you want to do is enter the destination, load up a Spotify playlist and start driving, but the clock is still ticking.
+The longer the Android system takes to boot, the longer you wait for the maps or any apps to become available.
+It takes seconds to start the engine, but watching the seconds tick away as you wait for the system to boot can be frustrating.
+All you want to do is enter the destination, load up a Spotify playlist, and start driving, but the clock is still ticking as the boot progresses.

 Why so slow?

 Several main features affect the Android boot speed.